migueldeicaza/SwiftGodot/README.md

 Driving Godot from Swift has the advantage that on MacOS you can debug your code from Xcode as well as the Godot code.

+# Working with this Repository

+You should be all set by referencing this as a package from SwiftPM, but if you want to work on the bindings, you will want to open the Generator project which will produce the output on top of this.

+You might need to run this from the command line, or change the hardcoded paths if you do so.

 # Driving Godot From Swift

 To drive Godot from Swift, use the companion [`SwiftGodotKit`](https://github.com/migueldeicaza/SwiftGodotKit)